Kotori316/QuarryPlus/temp_changelog.md

 * Limit the number of chaining of Dummy Block. #278
 * Improve logging of machine. #275
 * Fix a crash due to some mods' compatibility. #279
+* Fix a bug of item duplication
+* Not to load JEI plugin when REI is installed. #426

 ## Version 18.23